nwdigitalradio/rmsgw/admin/README.md

 * These notes are for scripts supporting V5 Winlink Web Services
 * The python scripts in this directory require python version 2.7.9 or newer to run.

-* The following files in /etc/rmsgw needed to be modified to support V5 Winlink Web Services
+* The following files in /etc/rmsgw needed to be updated to support V5 Winlink Web Services
   * winlinkservice.xml
   * sysop.xml
   * .version_info